rihardsbelinskis/r1_pr3fl0p_b0t/README.md

 * 6-max tables;
 * Bottom-right sitting position;
 * Maximized poker window(-s, if all are cascaded on top, and maximized);
-* First "deck" from the settigs of 888.
+* Third "deck" (fully colorful) from the settigs of 888.

 Update history:
 * v1.0 - prototype version w/ TakeScreenshot, ViewHolecards, NameOfHolecards and action_call, based on "AKo" range.